Here’s a scenario: You just closed on an awesome investment property and you eagerly share the big news with your friends.

 The justification for investing in a slowly appreciating market with great cash flow (like in the Midwest or South, where I generally invest) is that any appreciation you see is a bonus.
 Let me explain.

-If you’re investing for cash flow and passive income, it doesn’t really matter what your property is worth (until you sell it) as long as your your mortgage is fixed and the rental rate stays consistent or increases.
+If you’re investing for cash flow, it doesn’t really matter what your property is worth (until you sell it) as long as your your mortgage is fixed and the rental rate stays consistent or increases.
 So even if your property value fluctuates from year to year, it’s not a big deal if the desired monthly cash flow stays on target.

 This is not to say that appreciation should totally be ignored or discounted, but it goes back to that initial question I asked.
 Are you investing for cash flow or appreciation?